Becavalier/Sharpen/README.md

 * **Why do we use JSON?**

 Because "JSON" is lightweight and it's easy to encode and decode, also it's better to reduce the overhead between WebAssembly and JavaScrit contexts by this kind of "one-time" data delivery.
+But it seems that we can discard it after the "Host-binding" and "Reference Type" featrues are implemented.

 ## Getting Started